| Why schools fail

 sanctioned research findings and rooting out heretical 'whole language' practice,

+a term being used now as a catchall for any unsanctioned activities."
 In other words, do not expect Whole Language educators to accept the "inquisition"

 and play dead.
 They, too, want some of the money that Reading First will be handing